 This is my BIGGEST tip in this post and I saved it for last – so glad you’re still reading!
 After all the plans for the whole month of December and even though you are tired of your elf moving every night, don’t just toss it in with your Christmas decor!

-That’s it – those are my Top 10 Tips on getting ready for your Elf on the Shelf arrival.
+That’s it – those are my Top 10 Tips on getting ready with ALL the Elf on the Shelf arrival ideas.
 If you plan and think ahead, these tradition really can be so much fun and less stressful than some people make it out to be!